wix/cli-app-templates/site-popup/README.md

 npm run release
 ```

-This guides you through releasing a new app version in the Wix Developers Center.
+This guides you through releasing a new app version in your app dashboard.
 Once the app version is released, you may consider different [distribution options](https://dev.wix.com/docs/build-apps/launch-your-app/app-distribution/about-app-distribution).

 ## Learn more